Speakers

 Kurt Klein Born 1967, Krefeld has lived in Duisburg since 1970.
 After graduating from high school and completing his training as an electrical engineering assistant, he joined the German Armed Forces in 1989.
 1990-2003 UAV battery 100 Trained and used in the function of drone flight planning, surveying, aerial photo evaluation optical, infrared and radar, airspace coordination.
 In 1997 and 1998 two missions with SFOR and NKAVM.
 2003-2008 Staff Artillery Reconnaissance Battalion 71 UAV Sergeant Major.
 Planning and coordination of airspace regulation for CL 289, LUNA and KZO.
 Planning and training of personnel for 18 operational contingents KFOR and ISAF.
 Drone specialist advisor for large units on exercises and in …

-Bandara Diss
+Bandara D.

-Bandara Diss is the leader of Sri Lanka’s Pirate Party (PPSL).
+Bandara D. is the leader of Sri Lanka’s Pirate Party (PPSL).
 He is an electrical engineer and a real estate developer.
 The country’s 22 million people must be saved from decades of political corruption, which will bankrupt the country in 2022.
 Currently, the PPSL is pursuing digitalization of the entire country’s government administration and less government.

 Makar Diakonov